Donate to Links

 With social democracy firmly in the neoliberal camp and the left marginalised, the capitalist class sees its chance and is pressing home the attack as vigorously as possible.

-The photo above (Sydney, c 1975) shows (from right): Joy Ecclestone, Dave Holmes, Doug Lorimer, (unknown), Geoff Payne.
+The photo above (Sydney, c 1975) shows (from left): Joy Ecclestone, Dave Holmes, Doug Lorimer, (obscured unknown) and Geoff Payne.

 [For more by or about Doug Lorimer, click HERE.]